-Employment Relations provides service excellence to members in the field of labour relations, including labour market issues, collective bargaining, employment equity and social security.
+The Employment Relations team provides service excellence to members in the field of labour relations, including labour market issues, collective bargaining, employment equity and social security.

-Health Services provide service excellence to members in the field of occupational health, including occupational medicine and occupational hygiene and ventilation, as well as advocacy and advice on TB, HIV and AIDS.
+The Health team provides service excellence to members in the field of occupational health, including occupational medicine and occupational hygiene and ventilation, as well as advocacy and advice on TB, HIV and AIDS.

 The MOSH (mining industry occupational safety and health) Learning Hub was established by the Chamber in 2009 to encourage and enable mining companies to learn from the safety and health expertise and leading practices that exist in the industry.

-The Chamber’s Stakeholder and Communications department seeks to engage and inform all mining industry stakeholders through multi-channel communications and networking systems.
+The Chamber’s Public Affairs and Transformation department seeks to engage and inform all mining industry stakeholders through multi-channel communications and networking systems.

 The Chamber’s Emerging Miners’ Desk provides advice and support, and acts as a resource centre for the smaller Chamber member companies.